-Every successful sales person will tell you that listening is one on the key ingredients for making a sale.
+Every successful salesperson will tell you that listening is one of the key ingredients for making a sale.
 Many times we are so focused on the next thing that we want to say that we miss a whole chunk of important stuff being said to us.
 Listening is not the same as hearing, meaning that when you listen it’s important to pay attention not just to what is being said but how it’s being said.
 By paying attention to body language, tone of voice and certain words used you will pick up a lot more.
 When you really listen to your client, you also prove to them that you respect them enough to value their individual needs.

 These few sales tips if applied and practiced daily can produce great results and lead to job placements.
 Keep in mind that the art of sales doesn't end here but is filled with a depth of techniques; such as having an awareness of body language, following up with clients in employment, identifying features and benefits of the client, overcoming objections, negotiating, using third party stories and creating a strong pitch.
 Just remember sales is the art and science of selling ideas, features and benefits.
 In order to get better it's vital that you do research, read books and articles and most important put everything you learn into practice, have fun with it and experiment.
-Good luck.
+Good luck!